LuluLaGlue/Epitech_TaxiDriver/README.md

 # Algorithms

-In order to achieve the goal set we used several algorithms of both Machine Learning and Deep Learning as well as a naive bruteforce.
+In order to achieve the goal set we used several value based algorithms as well as a naive bruteforce method.
 Each algorithm is stored in its own folder (*DQN/*, *Q-Learning/*, *SARSA/*, and *Value Iteration/*).
 Each reference model we trained is store within those folders, you can find the training graphs as well as the parameters used for each reference model in the *ML and DL in Reinforcement Learning.ipynb* jupyter notebook.

 ## Brute Force
 &emsp;In order to compare all algorithm with a base line, we wrote a naive bruteforce script to solve the game.
 This script is located in the *Bruteforce/* folder.
 It was able to complete the game *10 000* times with a 100% winrate, a mean number of steps of *146.03* per episode and a mean reward of *-266.43* per episode and did so in *13.44* secondes